Specialist Waste Disposal

 Asbestos is a regulated waste and cannot be disposed of in rubbish bins, recycling bins or at Council’s transfer stations.
 Not all landfills can accept asbestos waste.
 Download fact sheet removal and transport of asbestos containg material (Domestic) or fact sheet removal and transport of asbestos containing material (Commercial) for more information on the correct disposal of asbestos.

-Almost 99% of the components that make up a computer can be recycled.
-The metal is 100% recyclable, glass 99% recyclable, and plastic (apart from very small particles) 100% recyclable.
-Older style televisions, containing cathode ray tubes, contain up to 4 kg of lead and other materials that can be hazardous to the environment if not recycled responsibly.
+Almost 99% of a computer can be recycled.
+The metal is 100% recyclable, glass is 99%, and plastic (except for tiny particles) is 100% recyclable.
+Older TVs with cathode ray tubes contain up to 4 kg of lead and other harmful materials that need to be responsibly recycled.
+Data security is also an important factor when recycling electronics.
+People are encouraged to delete personal data from devices before recycling

-More than 90% of the components found in a mobile phone can be recycled, but there are around 22 million stored unused in cupboards and drawers around Australia.
-If they were all recycled, the greenhouse benefits created would be equal to planting 114,000 trees and the aluminium recovered would be enough to make 1.8 million cans.
+Over 90% of the materials in a mobile phone can be recycled, yet around 22 million unused phones are stored in homes across Australia.
+Recycling these phones could save the same amount of greenhouse gas emissions as planting 114,000 trees and recover enough aluminium to make 1.8 million cans.

 Did you know?

-- There are at least 30 million mobile phone subscribers currently in Australia.
+• There are at least 30 million mobile phone subscribers in Australia.

-- There are more than 23 million unused phones hiding in drawers, cupboards and garages across Australia, that’s one old phone for every Australian.
+• Over 23 million unused phones are tucked away in drawers, cupboards, and garages across the country, about one for every person in Australia.

-- That’s the equivalent of 2,450 tonnes of metals, minerals, plastic and glass – things that the planet desperately needs us to recycle.
+• This is equivalent to 2,450 tonnes of valuable materials like metals, minerals, plastic, and glass, which the planet needs us to recycle.

-- The average person replacing their mobile phone every 18-24 months.
+• The average person replaces their mobile phone every 18-24 months.

-- Recycling 50,000 handsets can replace the need to mine 110 tonne of gold ore, 123 tonne of silver bearing ore or 11 tonne of copper sulphide ore.
+• Recycling 50,000 old phones can reduce the need to mine 110 tonnes of gold ore, 123 tonnes of silver ore, or 11 tonnes of copper ore.

 Domestic Loads of Greenwaste brought into Council Waste Facilities